JamesLawton/poseet-copy-01/content/pages/index.md

         media_width: sixty
       - title: 'Practice with any video - social, online, or your own'
         content: >
-          Use any video, either your own or your favorite from online, as a reference for the movement you would like to improve.
+          Use any video, either your own, your favorite from online or from social media, as a reference for the movement you would like to improve.
 Share your score and top the leaderboard to see who has the best moves!
         actions:
           - label: Learn More
             url: /thank-you